- 45 Hour Hold

 UTSA students and nonstudents who wish to audit a course may do so with the approval of the instructor and the chair of the department in which the course is offered, provided there is space in the classroom after all registered students have been accommodated.
 The minimum enrollment in a course must be reached without auditors.

-All auditors must submit an Audit Course Form to the Enrollment Services Center.
+All auditors must submit a signed Audit Course Form to the Enrollment Services Center, no sooner than the first day of class.
 A UTSA student pays an auditing fee of $25 per course.
 Auditors who are not registered UTSA students must pay an auditing fee of $50 per course.
 Persons over 65 years of age are permitted to audit without paying an auditing fee.

 Permission to audit must be obtained and fees paid beginning the first day of class through the Census Date.
 Students who register for a course and later want to change the course to an audit must officially drop that course before submitting an Audit Course Form.

 Nonstudent auditors who want UTSA parking privileges must register their vehicles and purchase a parking permit.
-To purchase a parking permit, nonstudent auditors should go to the University Parking Division office with their validated Audit Course Form.
+To purchase a parking permit, nonstudent auditors should go to the Parking and Transportation Services office in the Multidisciplinary Studies Building, first floor with their validated Audit Course Form.

 Students who fail to fulfill admission, registration, or financial requirements or who otherwise fail to adhere to academic regulations may have their enrollment for the semester canceled.
 Students may apply for readmission for a subsequent semester provided they have resolved the cause of cancellation.

-Undergraduate students, other than athletes and international students, who find it necessary to withdraw from the University may do so via ASAP during long Fall and Spring semesters.
+Undergraduate students, other than athletes, international students, and students on financial aid who find it necessary to withdraw from the University may do so via ASAP during long Fall and Spring semesters.
 During Summer terms, all students must submit a withdrawal form to Enrollment Services.
-The withdrawal form is available at http://utsa.edu/registrar.
+The withdrawal form is available on the Office of the Registrar Web site.
 Athletes who wish to withdraw from the University must contact the Office of Academic Services in the Department of Intercollegiate Athletics; international students who wish to withdraw from the University must contact the Office of International Programs.
+Students on financial aid must withdraw through the Enrollment Services Center.

 Undergraduate students who officially withdraw from the University after Census Date receive grades of “W” in all classes.
 Undergraduates may not withdraw from the University later than the third class day preceding final examinations in the Spring and Fall semesters.